alvinmingsf/alvinmingsf.github.io/_pages/about.md

 ---
 Hi!
 I am a research scientist at Salesforce AI Research.
 I am broadly interested in trustworthy AI that aligns with human values, and agentic systems powered by large language models (LLM).
 In particular,
 - Understand what LLM-based systems can and cannot do—through world simulations, sandbox environments, challenging benchmarks, and evaluation protocols.
-- Design and build effective and trustworthy agentic systems—agents that can use tools, process long contexts, conduct deep research, and engage in multi-turn interactions.
+- Design and build agentic systems—agents that can use tools, process long contexts, conduct deep research, and engage in multi-turn interactions.

 <!-- Research topics that I currently focus on include: reliable machine learning, multimodal learning, and large language models. -->